bon-cdp/finetoo_sp/README.md

 - **Conversational Interface:** An interactive command-line experience, similar to Claude Code or Gemini CLI.
 - **Custom Branding:** The CLI now features custom "Finetoo" ASCII art on startup.
 - **C++ Tool Integration:** The CLI can successfully execute existing C++ tools, such as `parse_dxf`, demonstrating seamless interoperability between the TypeScript frontend and the high-performance C++ backend.
-- **Dummy Financial Tools:** Placeholder tools for financial analysis have been scaffolded, ready for integration with live APIs:

     - `/get_news`: Fetches dummy news headlines.
     - `/get_options_chain <SYMBOL>`: Retrieves a dummy options chain for a given stock symbol.
     - `/calculate_black_scholes ...`: Performs a dummy Black-Scholes option price calculation.

-This establishes a robust foundation for expanding Finetoo into both a comprehensive engineering analysis platform and a powerful financial engineering tool.
+This establishes a robust foundation for expanding Finetoo into both a comprehensive engineering analysis platform.

 ### The Problem